signifyd/magento2/README.md

 ### Uninstall extension

-**Only use these commands if extension has been installed using composer**
+**This only applies if extension has been installed using composer**

-To remove extension completely, run below commands on terminal.
+To remove extension completely, run this command in terminal.

 ```bash
 cd MAGENTO_ROOT